 Billing details are collected and stored by Stripe, Inc. under PCI-DSS Level 1 standards.
 Capacoty does not store full card numbers, CVV codes, or sensitive payment credentials.
 We retain only non-sensitive billing metadata (last four digits, card type, expiry) for subscription management.

-Clinical and Participant Data (Session Data)
+Clinical and Participant Data (Draft Assessments)

-Intake data you enter during a report generation session — which may include participant names, dates of birth, NDIS numbers, disability diagnoses, medical history, functional assessment observations, support needs, and clinical findings — is processed in real time via Anthropic's API to generate the draft report.
-This data is not retained on Capacoty's servers after the report has been generated and delivered to you.
-We do not build or maintain databases of participant health information.
+Clinical and participant data you enter into the Platform — which may include participant names, dates of birth, NDIS numbers, disability diagnoses, medical history, functional assessment observations, support needs, and clinical findings — is handled under the following framework:

 Usage and Technical Data